Playing with Monte-Carlo Tree Search

 Simulation

-The Simulation algorithm is shown as below.
+The procedure of Simulation is shown as follows.

 \begin{algorithm}